WBC reveal Stevenson medical dates, comment on Wilder v Fury scoring

-The WBC enjoyed a wonderful weekend of boxing with activity in many places of the world with two major cards featuring WBC world titles in Quebec City, Adonis Stevenson vs. Oleksandr Gvozdyk and in Los Angeles, California Deontay Wilder vs. Tyson Fury.
+The WBC enjoyed a wonderful weekend of boxing with activity in many places worldwide with two major cards featuring WBC world titles in Quebec City, Adonis Stevenson vs. Oleksandr Gvozdyk, and in Los Angeles, California, Deontay Wilder vs. Tyson Fury.

-Both fights were highly dramatic and both events remind the boxing world how much we need continue to work together to make boxing safer in one hand and better in the other.
+Both fights were theatrical, and both events remind the boxing world how much we need to continue to work together to make boxing safer on the one hand and better on the other.